rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 What really caught my attention with Sycamore is how straightforward it is to define the web user interface components and elements.

 The user interface is handled through a [view!]
-Rust macro with no closing html tags:
+Rust macro with no closing HTML tags:

 ```rust
 view! { cx,